johnnypackard/python-intro/README.md

 * Use the Python: Start REPL command to opens a REPL terminal for the currently selected Python interpreter.
 In the REPL you can then enter and run lines of code one at a time.

 ## Use Flask to output to the DOM
-Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
-And before you ask: It's BSD licensed!
+"Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+And before you ask: It's BSD licensed!"
 You can learn more about [Flask here](http://flask.pocoo.org/).

 #Install Flask
 On your file system, create a project folder for this tutorial, such as hello_flask.

-In that folder, use the following command (as appropriate to your computer) to create a virtual environment named env based on your current interpreter:
+In that folder, use the following command (as appropriate to your computer) to create a virtual environment named "env" based on your current interpreter:

 # macOS/Linux
 # You may need to run sudo apt-get install python3-venv first